pranaymakkena/governmentschemenotifier/README.md

 # Government Scheme Notifier

-This project is a Government Scheme Notifier that fetches the latest scheme notifications from a website and sends email notifications to subscribed users.
+This project is a Government Scheme Notifier that fetches the latest scheme notifications through backend logic and lets users know their eligible schemes based on their input.
 It is implemented in Java.

 ## Features

-- Scrapes scheme notifications from a website using Jsoup library.
-- Sends email notifications to subscribed users using JavaMail API.
-- Stores and compares notifications to notify users about new schemes.
+- Stores and compares data to notify users about new schemes.

 ## Prerequisites